Welcome

 When I finally reached the end, I found myself in a room unlike any I’d seen before.
 It was a dusty workshop, covered in dusty tools that hadn’t been touched in ages.
 It wasn’t the kind of workshop I was used to though, with the smell of sawdust and threat of loose nails on the ground.
 This shop was different — there were large sheets of colored glass and window projects hanging in various stages of completion, propped here and there against whatever spaces were left in the shop.
 Something about the light shining through and shifting the energy in the room, the glass creating color where there wasn’t any before, the sense of unfinished business in that abandoned studio just waiting to be picked back up… it struck me, and the magic at the end of that never-ending hallway has stayed with me for years.

-It would have remained nothing but a curious memory, but in 2021, I came across a glass artist online who was making such beautiful suncatchers I just HAD to have.
-The only problem was… I wanted ALL my windows full of pretty glass, not just one piece!
-I knew I needed to pick back up on the curiosity I felt that day in the old shop.
-My husband got me a starter kit for Christmas in 2021, and I went on my way teaching myself via online resources.
+I mostly forgot about it, until several years ago when I came across a glass artist online who was making gorgeous, colorful suncatchers.
+I had seen stained glass windows before, but I didn’t realize you could make smaller pieces in your own home.
+I was enthralled by her process videos, and eventually, I knew I needed to pick back up on the curiosity I felt that day in the old shop.
+My husband got me a starter kit for Christmas in 2021, and after a few tool upgrades, I started teaching myself to make suncatchers via online resources.
 Since then, I’ve made tons of pieces as gifts, honing my skills along the way.
-As demand rose, I decided a shop was the easiest way to get my creations to the people who wanted them.
-I’m having so much fun making stuff and then seeing who connects with it!
+As more people asked to buy one, I decided a shop was the easiest way to get my creations to the people who wanted them.
+I’m having so much fun with it!
 No matter how many pieces I make, the magic always rushes in once it’s finished and I get to hold it up to the light for the first time.
 I hope you’ll feel the same!

 Make Your Space Shine